ScottRMalley/golang-trading-assignment/README.md

 NB: order 3 is executed only partially.

+Your service should initialize an isolated, separate orderbook for each configured pair.
+Orders come in from a message queue, in this case Kafka.
+You are free to simulate reading data from Kafka to avoid having to run it, but your code should be able to switch to kafka with only a configuration change.

-Your service will recieve orders from a Kafka topic `orders` with the following format:
+Your service (in production) would recieve orders from a Kafka topic `orders` with the following format:

 ```json
 {